-Engaging Readers with Tech
+Engaging Readers with Digital Tools

 Reviewed by Kevin Hodgson

-I’m going to begin this ebook review of Reading Amplified by sharing the final thoughts found in this fantastic resource that delves into the ways we can engage readers with technology and digital media.
+I’m going to begin this review of Reading Amplified by sharing the final thoughts found in this fantastic resource that delves into the ways we can engage readers with technology and digital media.
 Author Lee Ann Spillane has us, as teachers, in mind as much as our students.

 “To learn new technologies we have to set aside our fears—we have to be willing to try things, seek solutions, test, and ask for help.
 We will make mistakes.
 We will probably delete things we shouldn’t.
 Failure is part of learning.
 Getting lost in the new landscape will happen.
 Reframe your thinking and let yourself explore.” – Lee Ann Spillane